Gautam1601/BV/Readme.txt

 -- Dispenser not installed placeholder in place for now --

--- Stirring Action is setup for Movement package
+-- Stirring Action is setup for the Movement package Pouring not been created yet --